-- Give chairside assistance to the dentist while working on a patient.
+- Assist dentist at chairside in delivering care to a patient.
 This may include seating the patients, adjusting the chair, placing a bib on the patient, operating the x-ray machine, developing and mounting x-rays, mixing filling materials and dental cements, and handing them to the dentist when they are needed.

 - Might work for a specialist in the dental field such as an orthodontist who straightens teeth, an oral surgeon who removes teeth and performs other surgical procedures on the mouth, or a pedodontist who works on child patients only.

 - Perform intraoral functions as delegated by the dentist within the limits of the State Practice Act.

 - Sterilize instruments and pour plaster and stone models in the laboratory.

 - Infection control and hazardous waste management.

 - Knowledge of high school biology and ability to type 35 WPM is necessary to be successful.